-During this time, Joy began a careers blog, in Chinese and English, to give Chinese study-abroad students inside advice on how to gain entrée into and climb up in global companies.
+During this time, Joy began a careers blog, in Chinese and English, to help China’s study-abroad college students gain internships and entry-level jobs in global companies.
 After the blog expanded worldwide, Joy was recruited by a China’s CITIC Press to write a book of life strategy for China’s disparaged “leftover women,” women age 27 and up who were still unmarried.
 The resulting book, Do Not Marry Before Age 30, became a best-seller across China and is helping a generation of modern Chinese women become more free and confident.

-The success of Do Not Marry Before Age 30 launched Joy into a new career as a popular author, speaker and creator of new media in China.
+The success of Do Not Marry Before Age 30 launched Joy into a new career in China as a popular and creator of new media to empower and educate Chinese women.
+In creating these works, she partners with local and global brands including Olay, SK-II and Mercedes-Benz.

 Joy has been profiled as a modern Chinese female role model across news, business and fashion media including Vogue China, ELLE China, the Wall Street Journal, CNN, CCTV, Marie Claire China, Esquire China, ABC News, OZY Media, Good Housekeeping China, Cosmopolitan China, and People’s Daily.